What are Oleosomes?

 Oleosome emulsions are cosmetically elegant and offer multiple functions:

 Upon application oleosomes begin to collapse and release their contents onto the skin surface.
-Not all oleosomes collapse at once, so the ingredients are gradually released over an extended period of time so they can provide long lasting benefits.
+Not all oleosomes collapse at once, so the ingredients are gradually released over an extended period of time and they can provide long lasting benefits.
 The delayed release of active ingredients, also helps reducing potential irritation while improving performance of some actives such as retinoids.

 2. Oleosomes facilitate formulation & enhance stability